-I have carefully read over the TPP2100 - Acting for non-Majors for Spring 2017 Syllabus.
+I have carefully read over the TPP2100 - Acting for non-Majors for Fall 2020 Syllabus.
 I AGREE to all the rules and regulations of the class as outlined in this syllabus.

-Please return this form to your instructor no later than 1/6/2017.
+Please return this form to your instructor.
 This form serves as a contract between student and instructor.

 PRINT NAME:

-UF ID# -
+UF ID#

-SIGNATURE: -
+SIGNATURE:

-DATE: -
+DATE:

-UPDATE: -

-UPDATE: -
+UPDATE:

 UPDATE: